 What is celiac disease?

 Childhood is a crucial time for the overall growth and development of all systems of the body.
-If undiagnosed or untreated, celiac disease can cause malnutrition in children that may lead to the inability to develop optimal bone mass, short stature, failure to thrive, anemia and delayed puberty, among other problems.
+If undiagnosed or untreated, celiac disease can cause malnutrition in children that may lead to the inability to develop optimal bone mass, to short stature, failure to thrive, anemia and delayed puberty, among other problems.

 Nutrients of concern:

 Nutritional imbalances may exist among children with celiac disease and can occur for a number of reasons.
-Primary causes are the inability to absorb certain nutrients due to damage of the small intestine (until the intestine has had a chance to heal) and the lack of enriched grain products often consumed on a gluten-free diet.
+Primary causes are the inability to absorb certain nutrients due to damage of the small intestine (until the intestine has had a chance to heal) and the lack of enriched grain products consumed on a gluten-free diet.
 The following nutrient deficiencies may be associated with celiac disease: thiamin, riboflavin, niacin, folate, calcium, magnesium, iron, vitamin B12, vitamin A, vitamin D, vitamin E, and vitamin K. Talk to your doctor or registered dietitian if you are concerned about potential nutritional deficiencies in your child.
 A dietitian can provide suggestions on gluten-free foods which contain nutrients of concern.
 If supplements are recommended, be sure to confirm that they are gluten-free.